1996 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

-If you’ve come across a 1996 nickel in your change, you might be curious about whether it’s worth more than five centsโand the answer depends on a few important factors.
+If you’ve come across a 1996 nickel in your change, you might be wondering whether it’s worth more than five cents—and the answer depends on a few important factors.

-Depending on the mint mark and condition, uncirculated 1996 nickels can range from around $0.26 in fine condition to $10.00 for specimens in pristine mint state, while collector-focused proof versions from San Francisco typically sell between $2.00 and $4.78.
+Depending on the mint mark and condition, uncirculated 1996 nickels can range from around $0.30 in basic mint state to over $2,160 for rare Full Steps specimens at top grades.
+Collector-focused proof versions from San Francisco typically sell between $3.58 and $306 depending on grade.

 Learning to evaluate your coin’s grade, spot potential mint errors, and identify the “Full Steps” feature can help you determine whether your 1996 nickel is a keeper or just another piece of pocket change.